Quantcast

 • If you must travel, make sure you share your travel plans and route with someone before you leave.

-• If you become stranded in bad winter weather, do not leave your car.
-Don’t try to push your vehicle out of snow.
-Light flares in front and behind the car and make sure the exhaust pipe is not blocked by snow, mud, or any object.
+• Do not leave your car if you become stranded in bad winter weather.
+Don’t try to push your vehicle out of the snow.
+Light flares are in front and behind the car, and make sure the exhaust pipe is not blocked by snow, mud, or any object.

 • Make sure tires are properly inflated.